Scrapparooski/Deer-Isle-Traders/README.md

 # Deer-Isle-Traders

-This file contains two vanilla and one black market trader designed for and used by Noobs Only Deer Isle.
+This file contains two vanilla and one black market trader designed for and used by NoobsOnly Deer Isle.

+The trader locations are northern Stonington (between the castle and industrial works), Portland (extreme northern end), and Rotten Island.
+On our servers, Stonington and Portland were the vanilla traders with Rotten Island as our Black Market.

 This repository contains:
 1. The DI Traders v2-2.dze and v2-3.dze file so you can export and include these traders in any format you prefer.
 Both versions accomodate a boat trader, but v2-2 specifically accomodates the Redfalcon boat mod.